Mon - Sun: 24 hours.

 • The willingness of the other party to admit responsibility.

-Generally, the process may only take a few months for fairly straightforward ankle injury claims to a year or more in more complex cases.
+Generally, the process may take a few months for fairly straightforward ankle injury claims, to a year or more in more complex cases.

 Starting The Ankle Injury Claims Process